milandobrota/milandobrota.github.io/_posts/2015-09-07-avoid-using-acronyms-and-abbreviations.md

 Furthermore, the acronyms can conflict with other acronyms.
 Take for example, one of my current projects I'm working on: Content Services, which is commonly referred to as CS.

 CS could mean many things.
-It could mean computer science, customer support, Creative Suite (by Adobe), case-sensitive or client server.
+It could mean computer science, customer support, Creative Suite (by Adobe), case-sensitive or client-server.

 If you're a gamer, the first thing that comes to mind may be Counter Strike.
 If you're into psychology, like me, you may also think of cognitive science.